How Getting Married and Having Kids Made Me a Better Programmer

 This phenomenon has made a big impact on the way I code, and deal with problems in general.
 It has given me confidence in my ability to work things out.
 Instead of getting stressed, I step back and let my brain churn away.
 It almost never fails.
 Sometimes I wake up and an answer will effortlessly appear in my mind.
 It is uncanny.

 So, if you are thinking that settling down and having kids will mean that you won’t be able to get as much done, think again.
-At least for me, it has been the opposite.
-Check out my github page.
-Everything on there was created post-children.
+At least for me, it has been the opposite — everything on my github was created post-children.